 Only courses in which a C- or higher has been earned will be posted to the transcript.
 Transfer credits will be treated as attempted and earned.
 Transfer work is considered toward the above requirements.
-For all majors except nursing, courses for which a passing/satisfactory grade in the spring 2020 term, presumably due to COVID, will be transcribed as a passed course without GPA impact.
 When transcribed, these courses will fulfill degree requirements.
 Nursing students may reach out to the School of Nursing regarding transfer credit and required documentation.